Current USM Students Receiving Freshman or Transfer Scholarships: How do I keep the

 after final grades are posted for fall and spring semesters.
 This takes place in December

 and May.
-It typically takes at least one week for scholarship decisions to be made.
+It typically takes at least 10 business days for scholarship decisions to

-Students will be sent a letter to their home address listed in SOAR.
-Due to the Family
+be made.
+Students will be sent a letter to their home address listed in SOAR if the

-Educational Rights and Privacy Act (FERPA), Undergraduate Scholarship staff will not
+Family Educational Rights and Privacy Act (FERPA), Undergraduate Scholarship staff

 Additional Resources: Academic calendar provides details regarding when grades are available for students.